NiranSchneller/FlappyBird-Assembly/README.md

-Hello and Welcome to Flappy Bird: Assembly Edition!
+Hello and welcome to Flappy Bird: Assembly Edition!

 This project uses DOSBOX, an ms-dos emulator.